Food & Cooking

 Eating can be detrimental to your health

-Three journalists were the guinea pigs of an unprecedented experience.
-For several weeks each followed a specific diet while being subjected to medical tests.
+Three journalists have been the guinea pigs of an unprecedented experience.
+For several weeks, each followed a specific diet while being subjected to medical tests.
 The results are alarming: eating can be detrimental to your health.

 Salmon with pesticides, pork and chicken with antibiotics, toxic fruits and vegetables.
 These products are easily available at your local supermarket.

-Our food is now globalized and do not always respect sanitary rules.
+Our food is now globalized and does not always respect sanitary rules.
 The excesses of industrialization and intensive farming generate an overdose of antibiotics and pollutants.